Live at the Liquid Room, Tokyo: Critical reception and charting

 Live at the Liquid Room, Tokyo has been met with widespread critical acclaim.
 In a 10/10 review for Pitchfork, Gabriel Szatan wrote "Liquid Room was a mix of such molten intensity that it warped the idea of what DJing could be.
 The received wisdom of how to construct a club set—one song after another; build-up, breakdown—was obliterated by this lean, striking man mixing like a Spirograph, executing a blur of hip-hop battle techniques over waves of crushing pressure."

 In a 5-star review for AllMusic, Jason Birchmeier wrote "Ostensibly a DJ mix but also a showcase for Mills' production work, the album provides ample evidence of his brilliance over the course of three distinct segments, each comprised [sic] numerous tracks, roughly half of which are Mills' own productions."

 In June 1996 the album peaked at #45 in the UK compilation chart published by the Official Charts Company.

+In 2025/2026, on the 30th anniversary of the 1995 event, Mills did a world tour of 'Live at the Liquid Rooms', often using vinyl and reel to reel as his Djing format.